 The second place for a disastrous assumption is in misjudging acceptable loss for your backups.
 Did you take the time to really calculate the total cost to your organization per hour of downtime, and did you select a backup solution that is in line with your timing needs for getting back up and running?
 For more on how to determine your acceptable recovery time (i.e. how long your business can keep its doors open in the event of operational downtime), see Part I.

 Avoid Assumptions in Written DR Procedures

 Once you have audited your asset catalog and backup solution, the next step is to write a list of instructions.
 Just like the classroom exercise many of us have seen, where one person gives instructions to another person, who can only execute those actions which are precisely written in a series of steps that tell how to make a sandwich, it’s easy to leave our a step.
 When making a sandwich, you don’t want to assume that your reader knows to open the bread sack, for example.
 Skipping steps leaves the actual technicians who will be executing your DR Plan directions at a loss.
 So when establishing a comprehensive and concise list of procedures to spin up your recovery systems, it’s good to be careful with expectations.
-As Noto points out, you shouldn't expect a system that was undefined in the DR plan to be fully functional after execution of the plan.
+As Noto points out, you shouldn't expect a system that was undefined in the DR plan to be fully functional after the execution of the plan.
 This seems simple, but it’s one of those cases where one might assume everything will be fine, until one day it isn’t.
 Auditing and filling in your procedures until they are inclusive will help prevent this common DR Plan mishap.

 Test Your Plan